z-shell/community/docs/CONTRIBUTING_GUIDELINES.md

 #### Clean Pull Request

-Contributing is also a great way to learn more about social coding on Github, new technologies and and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.
+Contributing is also a great way to learn more about social coding on Github, new technologies and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.

 - Create a personal fork of the project on Github.
 - Clone the fork on your local machine.
-Your remote repo on Github is called `origin`.
+Your remote repo on Github is called the `origin`.
   - `git clone https://github.com/{YOUR-USERNAME}/zi`
 - Add the original repository as a remote called `upstream`.
   - `git remote add upstream https://github.com/z-shell/zi.git`
 - If you created your fork a while ago be sure to pull upstream changes into your local repository.
-- Create a new branch to work on!
-Branch from `develop` if it exists, else from `main`.
+- Create a new branch from `next` if it exists, else from `main`.
-- Implement/fix your feature, comment your code.
+- Implement/fix your feature, and comment on your code.
 - Follow the code style of the project, including indentation.
-- If there is related tests please run them.
+- If there are related tests please run them.
 - Write or adapt tests as needed.
 - Add or change the documentation as needed.
 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
 Create a new branch if necessary.
 - Push your branch to your fork on Github, the remote `origin`.
 - From your fork open a pull request in the correct branch.
-Target the project's `develop` branch if there is one, else go for `main`!
+Target the project's `next` branch if there is one, else go for `main`!
 - Once the pull request is approved and merged you can pull the changes from `upstream` to your local repo and delete your extra branch(es).

 > Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code. ([examples](https://www.google.com/search?q=english+"present+tense+example"))

-### Commit messages

-- Use the Present Tense ("Add feature" not "Added feature").
-- Use the Imperative Mood ("Move file to..." not "Moves file to...").
-- Limit the subject line to 50 characters
-- Wrap the body at 72 characters
-- Reference issues and pull requests, where possible.

-- Be creative with emojies
-  - :tada: `:tada:` Initial commit
-  - :art: `:art:` when improving the format/structure of the code
-  - :racehorse: `:racehorse:` when improving performance
-  - :books: `:books:` when writing docs
-  - :pencil2: `:pencil2:` when fixing typos
-  - :bug: `:bug:` when fixing a bug
-  - :fire: `:fire:` when removing code or files
-  - :green_heart: `:green_heart:` when fixing the CI build
-  - :white_check_mark: `:white_check_mark:` when adding tests
-  - :lock: `:lock:` when dealing with security
-  - :heavy_plus_sign: `:heavy_plus_sign:` when adding new dependencies
-  - :arrow_up: `:arrow_up:` when upgrading dependencies
-  - :arrow_down: `:arrow_down:` when downgrading dependencies
-  - :shirt: `:shirt:` when removing linter warnings
-  - :construction: `:construction:` work in progress
-  - :sparkles: `:sparkles:` when adding feature
-  - :lipstick: `:lipstick:` when improving UI
-  - :gem: `:gem:` new release
-  - :rocket: `:rocket:` Anything related to Deployments/DevOps